jse41/RobotDesc/README.md

 ## How to Run
 For the complete model to be shown and stable, several steps need to occur.

+### Run RVIZ with new IMU model
+To display the RVIZ containing the new base link in addition to the IMU, launch:
+> lab5.launch use_xacro:=true

+Now the new links can be seen but the robot appears the same.

-### RVIZ Preview
+### RVIZ Preview with Lab 4 Model
-To launch the simulation, the following needs to be run:
+To launch the simulation prior to IMU addition, the following needs to be run:
 > display.launch use_xacro:=true

 This will launch RVIZ showing the robot.
 The arg is not necessary, but the complete robot will not be shown unless the xacro is enabled.